akshitgoyal/NLP-Research-Project/README.md

 A __formal statistical analysis report__ for the respective conferences can also be found in the same respepctive folders.

-The other files are irrelevant to this project and can be used to extend the code if required to integrate with a specific application.
+The other files are dependencies of this project and offer functionality which can be used to extend the code if required to integrate with a specific application.

 # How to install